basoares/advent-of-code/README.md

 [Advent of Code](http://adventofcode.com/about) is an Advent calendar of small programming puzzles for a variety of skill sets and skill levels that can be solved in any programming language.

-This repo is my personal attempt at solving the [Advent of Code](http://adventofcode.com) set of problems using various programming languages.
+This repo is my personal attempt at solving the [Advent of Code](http://adventofcode.com) set of problems.

-Below the links to the solutions for the different programming languages and challenges (mostly Python).
+Below the links to the solutions for the different programming languages and challenges.

 | Challenge |   Language  | #problems solved |  Links
 |-----------| ------------|------------------|---------------------------------------------------------------------------------------------------------------------|